 Participated in TPNW negotiations

-Seychelles has signed but not yet ratified the Treaty on the Prohibition of Nuclear Weapons.
+North Macedonia has not yet signed or ratified the Treaty on the Prohibition of Nuclear Weapons.

-Seychelles has promoted universal adherence to the treaty, including by co-sponsoring a UN General Assembly resolution in 2019 that calls upon all states to sign, ratify, or accede to the treaty “at the earliest possible date”.
+North Macedonia voted against a UN General Assembly resolution in 2019 that welcomed the adoption of the treaty and called upon “all states that have not yet done so to sign, ratify, accept, approve, or accede to the treaty at the earliest possible date”.

 No events yet